If you have any questions, please feel free to call us and ask.

 If your insurer is not listed above, please contact us to inquire about direct billing options.

 Worker's Compensation Board (WCB):

 If you have been injured at work it is probable that you will be covered by WCB for physiotherapy.
-You will need to complete a worker's report from you employer and send it to WCB.
+You will need to complete a worker's report from your employer and send it to WCB.
 Your assessment and initial treatment will be covered by WCB; however, further treatments must be approved by WCB.
 If approved, the cost of your treatment will be billed directly to WCB.

 Motor Vehicle Accidents:

 If you have been injured in a motor vehicle accident it is probable that you will have coverage for physiotherapy.
 Insurance companies will often authorize direct billing.
-In some instances your Insurers may require you to pay and submit your receipts for reimbursement.
+In some instances your insurer may require you to pay and submit your receipts for reimbursement.
 Within ten days of the collision, you must seek assessment and treatment from a medical professional such as a Physical Therapist or Physician.
 You are responsible for filling out an AB-1 form (Notice of Loss and Proof of Claim).
 Your insurance company will provide this to you.
 Following the assessment, the physiotherapist will fill out your AB-2 form (Treatment Plan).
-On your first visit please bring any information you have received including policy number, claim number, adjusters name and number.
+On your first visit please bring any information you have received including policy number, claim number, adjuster's name and phone number.